jjhangu/mysql-mapper/README.md

 0.0.1 beta version

+this project is sample project and real library folder is **user_modules/sanghwa/mysql-mapper**

 This is a node.js driver for mysql + pool + transaction + mapper pattern. it has very easy usage and powerful. this library updates continuously.